 I must admit I’m a sucker for historical, slow food and Colonial Thanksgiving recipes are super fun.
 Give me an old “receipt” as they were called and a handful of wholesome ingredients and I’m a happy kitchen girl.
 Here’s a family favorite for this time of year: Pumpkin Gingerbread Hasty Pudding.

-If family celebration are important to you, be sure to sign up to learn about our newest book, Homestead Holidays, that takes you around the festive year!
+If family celebration are important to you, grab your copy of our newest book, Homestead Holidays, which takes you around the festive year!
 Presented on three different levels of holiday commitment, you can choose to just try our suggestions, or follow the instructions for an all-out celebration!
-Subscribers will get special coupons, freebies and offers as we near release of the book.
 We hope this book will be a blessing and a tool as you grow closer on your homestead.
-Join us today!

 No Colonial Thanksgiving celebration would be complete without hasty pudding!
-This particular recipe tastes like a hot, melted gingerbread men.
+This particular recipe tastes like a hot, melted gingerbread man.

 The trade off in cook time is that the recipe mixes together super fast.
 You can whip it up and toss it in the oven first thing in the morning and then be ready to sit down to a delightful breakfast after chores.
 Or, set it in the slow cooker to bake all night.

 Take your time relishing this whole food version of a seasonal favorite.

 Gingerbread Hasty Pudding

 - 2 cups whole milk